Geography

 - Describe how natural hazards pose major risks to people and property.

-- Understand how earthquakes and volcanic eruptions happen and how the impacts and responses vary between differing levels of wealth.
-To also understand how management can reduce the effects of tectonic hazards.
+- Understand how earthquakes and volcanic eruptions happen and how the impacts and responses vary between high and low income countries.

 - Understand global atmospheric circulation, formation of tropical storms, the effects of tropical storms on people and the environment and an extreme weather event in the UK.